| |

 1st Edition of "Le Doyenne" Goes to Leon Houa

 The oldest of the “5 monuments of cycling” has appeared on the racing calendar since 1892.
-However Liege-Bastogne-Liege will progress slowly through nearly three decades to obtain the status of the great international classic.
-The 1st edition was held for amateurs only.
+Liege-Bastogne-Liege (La Doyanne, the old lady) will progress slowly through nearly three decades to obtain its status as a great international racing classic.
+The 1st edition was held for amateurs only and came directly from the successes of Bordeaux-Paris (May 23, 1891) and Paris-Brest-Paris (September 26, 1891).
 Heavy Club Inhabitant of Liège and Liege Cyclist' S Union (LCU) decide to set up the amateur race as a test for the proposed Liege-Paris-Liege.
 That marathon of a race would never get off the ground.

-Belgian Leon Houa finished the race course in 10 hours, 48 minutes and 36 seconds to become the first Liege-Bastogne-Liege champion.
+The first edition of L-B-L began in the center of Liege with 33 riders with their derny pacers coming to the start line.
+Belgian Leon Houa dominated the race, slowly dropping breakaway partners Leon Lhoest and Louis Rasquinet before the turn-around at Bastogne.
+Houa finished the race course in 10 hours, 48 minutes and 36 seconds to become the first Liege-Bastogne-Liege champion.

 250 Km |